 When a staff member, tutor or volunteer is in regulated activity, there is a duty to refer to DBS any person who harms or poses a threat of harm to a person in their care when they are removed from regulated activity (resigned, dismissed, retired) in relation to the situation of harm.
 This referral would mean the individual would be considered for barring.

-CGWM will report to the Charity Commission as soon as possible any safeguarding incidents, complaints or allegations according to the Charity Commissions guidelines.
+CGWM will report to the Charity Commission as soon as possible any safeguarding incidents, complaints or allegations according to the Charity Commissions guidelines

-- has needs for care and support (whether or not the local authority is meeting any of those needs)
+- has needs for care and support (whether or not the authority is meeting any of those needs), and

 - is committed to reflecting the diversity of Wales and to making its services accessible to all.
-This applies to its services, its service users and staff.
+This applies to its services, its service users and staff;

-- aims to create and sustain an inclusive work environment which provides equality of opportunity for everyone.
+- aims to create and sustain an inclusive work environment which provides equality of opportunity for everyone;